 Dover is a very small town located in the state of Florida.
 With a population of 3,973 people and two constituent neighborhoods, Dover is the 302nd largest community in Florida.

-Because occupations involving physical labor dominate the local economy, Dover is generally considered to be a blue-collar town.
-57.79% of the Dover workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Dover, you'll notice that it is more blue-collar than most other communities in America.
+59.57% of Dover’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dover is a town of construction workers and builders, service providers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Dover who work in farm management occupations (15.40%), maintenance occupations (10.13%), and management occupations (7.76%).
+There are especially a lot of people living in Dover who work in maintenance occupations (15.53%), farm management occupations (15.53%), and office and administrative support (4.35%).

 In addition, many people in Dover have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-Dover is a very ethnically-diverse town.
+Dover is an extremely ethnically-diverse town.
 The people who call Dover home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dover residents report their race to be White, followed by Native American.
-Dover also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 72.25% of the town’s residents.
-Important ancestries of people in Dover include Irish, English, Italian, and Welsh.
+People of Hispanic or Latino origin are the most prevalent group in Dover, accounting for 70.58% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Dover residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Dover include German, English, Italian, and Polish.

 The most common language spoken in Dover is Spanish.
-Other important languages spoken here include English and African languages.
+Other important languages spoken here include English and Thai.